SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 This document describes several new SDP "proto" and "attribute-name" attribute values in the "Session Description Protocol (SDP) Parameters" IANA registry that can be used to describe QUIC transport for RTP and RTCP packets, and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.

-These new values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP and WebRTC that commonly use SDP as a session signaling protocol to set up RTP connections.
+These new values are necessary to allow the use of QUIC as an underlying transport protocol for RTP applications that commonly use SDP as a session signaling protocol to set up RTP connections, such as SIP and WebRTC.

 --- middle

 # Introduction {#intro}

-This document describes several new SDP "proto" and "attribute-name" attribute values in the "Session Description Protocol (SDP) Parameters" IANA registry ({{SDP-protos}} and {{SDP-attribute-name}}) that can be used to describe QUIC transport for RTP and RTCP packets, and describes how SDP Offer/Answer ({{!RFC3264}}) can be used to set up an RTP ({{!RFC3550}}) connection using QUIC ({{!RFC9000}} and related specifications), as defined in {{!I-D.ietf-avtcore-rtp-over-quic}}.
+This document describes several new SDP "proto" and "attribute-name" attribute values in the "Session Description Protocol (SDP) Parameters" IANA registry ({{SDP-protos}} and {{SDP-attribute-name}}) that can be used to describe QUIC transport for RTP and RTCP packets (hereafter abbreviated as "RoQ"), and describes how SDP Offer/Answer ({{!RFC3264}}) can be used to set up an ({{!RFC3550}}) connection using QUIC ({{!RFC9000}} and related specifications), as defined in {{!I-D.ietf-avtcore-rtp-over-quic}}.

-These new values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP ({{?RFC3261}}) and WebRTC ({{?RFC8825}}) that commonly use SDP as a session signaling protocol to set up RTP connections.
+These new values are necessary to allow the use of QUIC as an underlying transport protocol for RTP applications that commonly use SDP as a session signaling protocol to set up RTP connections, such as SIP ({{?RFC3261}}) and WebRTC ({{?RFC8825}}).

 ##Scope of this document {#scope}

-This document focuses on the IANA registration and description of the RTP sessions using SDP Offer/Answer, as would be the case for many current RTP applications in common use, such as SIP ({{?RFC3261}}) and WebRTC ({{?RFC8825}}).
+The normative descriptions and requirements for RoQ SDP appear in {{idents-atts}} and {{new-attrs}}.

 ## Notes for Readers {#readernotes}

 (Note to RFC Editor - if this document ever reaches you, please remove this section)

-This document is intended for publication as a standards-track RFC in the IETF stream, but thus far has not been adopted by any IETF working group, so does not carry any special status within the IETF.
+This document has not yet been adopted by any IETF working group, so does not carry any special status within the IETF.

 # Conventions and Definitions